Swyter/sphinxtools/README.md

 # sphinxtools

+> _You can download the latest precompiled version of the tools [from here](https://github.com/Swyter/sphinxtools/releases)._

 Unpackers and modding tools for the GameCube version of the «_Sphinx and the Cursed Mummy_» game.
 ## Background

 The game files are all packed inside an uncompressed container file called `Filelist.000`.
 The game engine actually reads a small binary descriptor file called `Filelist.bin`,